What is the APRN Compact for Multistate Licensure? Challenges & Opportunities

 The Future of the APRN Compact

 Presently, the APRN compact is moving forward slowly.
-Currently, North Dakota, Utah, and Delaware have joined the compact, and it is pending in Arizona, Texas, Kentucky, New York, and Maryland.
-There must be a minimum of seven states for the compact to go into effect.
+Currently, North Dakota, South Dakota, Utah, and Delaware have joined the compact, and it is pending in several more states.
+There must be at least seven states for the compact to take effect.

-However, many want the compact to be re-written: “They need to go back to the drawing board and invite the APRNs to the table so they can voice their concerns.
-Let’s make it make sense,” encourages Byrd.
+However, many want the compact to be rewritten: “They need to go back to the drawing board and invite the APRNs to the table so they can voice their concerns.
+Let’s make it make sense,” encouraged Byrd.

 For Byrd, her ideal program would look very different: “Respect the autonomy of each state.
 I would eliminate the compacts and have each state board of nursing regulate nurses working in their state.
-This way, each state can regulate what’s important for their state.
+This way, each state can regulate what’s important for its state.
 Then, I would have an expedited license.
-For example, incoming APRNs would get a temporary license and could go to work the next day.
-Once they comply with all the requirements of their new state, they would get a full license.
-It would no longer take months and months to get a license,” she says.
+For example, incoming APRNs would receive a temporary license and could begin work the next day.
+Once they comply with all the requirements of their new state, they will get a full license.
+It would no longer take months and months to get a license,” she said.

 Kimmy Gustafson